Google must let UK publishers opt out of AI search under new rules

 "Google has recently announced changes to its search business and the requirements we've introduced today are designed to respond to what Google is doing now and in the future," CMA Chief Executive Sarah Cardell said.

-Google faces increasing regulatory scrutiny across the world, including in the United States and European Union, and the company in March said it was developing new search controls to address British competition concerns.
+Google faces increasing regulatory scrutiny across the world, including in the US and European Union, and the company in March said it was developing new search controls to address British competition concerns.